lisab00/ma-code/README.md

 - Forward UQ with Monte Carlo simulations
 - Simulation of model trajectories and bifurcation behavior

-In `src/` all the functionalities are implemented; `notebooks` contains all experiments conducted in Jupyter notebooks; `plots/` stores all resulting plots.
+In `src/` all the functionalities are implemented; `notebooks/` contains all experiments conducted in Jupyter notebooks; `plots/` stores all resulting plots.

 ##### Main references:
 <sub>